Moffefe/MycoBox/docs/firmware-update.md

 Updating the Zigbee Controller is more invasive than updating the Main Controller.

-During the operation, the ESP32-S3 places the ESP32-H2 into its programming mode and rewrites the complete H2 flash image.
+During the operation, the ESP32-S3 places the ESP32-H2 into programming mode and rewrites the complete H2 flash image.

 Because the entire Zigbee Controller firmware is being replaced, interruption during this operation may leave the ESP32-H2 unable to start normally.